Akhil-Raj/Placement-Preparation/README.md

 # Placement-Preparation
-Popular material for placements in coding companies like Walmart, Google, Amazon, Goldmann Sachs, Microsoft, Morgan Stanley and many more!
+Here I am presenting some material for preparing for coding companies like